What is High-Impact Charity?

 In fact, it is estimated that over the last 15 years, bednets have prevented around 450 million cases of malaria, and 6.2 million fewer people have died because of bednets and other anti-malaria interventions.

 Similar ideas can be applied to animal welfare (and other cause areas) as well.
 When most people hear about an ‘animal charity,’ they think about ones focusing on protecting and finding homes for household pets.
 This is a fine and important cause, but well-supported in the developed world.
 Far more neglected, however, animals in factory farms usually spend their whole lives in cramped conditions in sheds with no windows and often suffer from serious untreated health problems.
 At SHIC, we challenge the preconception held by many that a cat’s life is worth more than a pig’s, simply because the former makes a better pet.
 We focus our efforts on factory farming, in which a small monetary donation can make a huge difference.
-One example of a high-impact charity working for farmed animals is Mercy for Animals*, which conducts investigations, education campaigns, and works with companies to adopt animal welfare reforms, so fewer animals suffer in factory farms.
-It is estimated that for every 1 US dollar ($1.20 CAD) donated to Mercy for Animals, roughly 10 animals are spared from the abuses and poor living conditions of industrial animal agriculture.
+One example of a high-impact charity working for farmed animals is The Humane League*, which conducts investigations, and works with companies to adopt animal welfare reforms, so fewer animals suffer in factory farms.
+It is estimated that for every 1 US dollar ($1.30 CAD) donated to The Humane League, roughly 10 animals are spared from the abuses and poor living conditions of industrial animal agriculture.
 While this figure is uncertain, it shows that a small amount of money can have an astounding impact.

 More high-impact charities are listed here.